 One hotel that makes the most of these views is the Old Quay House Hotel!
 Again located right on the harbour front, it’s one of my favourite places to stay in Cornwall simply due to the premium service, views and amazing fine dining restaurant.

 Wherever you decide to stay there are lots of fun things to do in Cornwall… In this way, a few attractions that should be included on every Cornwall itinerary include:

 1) Cornwall Breaks (The Eden Project):

 The Eden Project is a symbol of Cornwall breaks!
 It welcomes over a million visitors each year and is no doubt one of the best things to do in Cornwall.
-The main attraction is its spectacular biomes, which have become some of the most recongisble buildings in Britain.
+The main attraction is its spectacular biomes, which have become some of the most recognisable buildings in Britain.

-Built from the rubble of an old clay mining pit, construction of the Eden Project began in 1998, and it opened to the public just three years later in 2001, following an unprecedneant transformation!
-Today the ‘pit’ is unrecognisable and (of course) full to the brim with lots of colourful plants and foliage.
+Built from the rubble of an old clay mining pit, construction of the Eden Project began in 1998, and it opened to the public just three years later in 2001.
+Following an unprecedneant transformation, today the ‘pit’ is unrecognisable and (of course) full to the brim with lots of colourful plants and foliage.

-However, I found the Mediterranean Biome to be even more impressive!
-I couldn’t believe how much the styling of the ‘Med Bar’ made it feel just like Greece or Spain, which was perfect considering Cornavirus had stopped us from actually visiting Europe this year.
+For example, when visiting I was amazed by the sheer variety of trees and tropical plants on display in the Rainforest Biome.
+Meanwhile, I couldn’t believe how the design of the Mediterranean Biome made it feel just like Greece or Spain… Perfect considering Cornavirus had stopped us from actually visiting Europe in 2020.